nicolylw/simple-jumping-game/README.md

 - Random pipe height and width at each run.

 ## Still working on
-- Circle and rectangle collision.
+- Better circle and rectangle collision.
+Original collision code credit to https://stackoverflow.com/a/21096179